 Sadly, some shoulder dystocia cases are due to clinical negligence and can be avoided.
 You could be entitled to make a birth injury compensation claim if there is any evidence of a lack of medical skill or care in your case.

-Brachial plexus injury, or Erb’s palsy as it also known, often arises due to shoulder dystocia.
-The brachial plexus is a series of nerves which link the spine to the shoulder, arm and hand, and damage to those nerves during birth can result in a brachial plexus birth injury.
+Brachial plexus injury, or Erb’s palsy as it is also known, often arises due to shoulder dystocia.
+The brachial plexus is a series of nerves that link the spine to the shoulder, arm and hand, and damage to those nerves during birth can result in a brachial plexus birth injury.

 Symptoms can include a lack of muscle control in the arm, hand or wrist, a lack of feeling in the arm or hand, or even a paralysed arm.
 A brachial plexus injury can be temporary but is often permanent.

 Many injuries happen at birth when the baby's shoulders have become impacted and the brachial plexus nerves are stretched or torn.

 If medical professionals failed to reduce the risk of a potential birth injury, it can be a case of medical negligence.

 Lanyon Bowdler won the Clinical Negligence Team of the Year title at the Eclipse Proclaim Personal Injury Awards in Manchester, beating off competition from across the UK.

 Beth Heath, specialist Birth Injury Lawyer and head of the team said: “This is absolutely wonderful news and is a fitting tribute to the expertise and dedication of our clinical negligence lawyers.